 The finale of the ‘field intel’ trip was meeting a conservationist legend specialised in birds of prey.
 After years of telephone conversations, at a truckers motorway service located in a catchment of hen harriers, I couldn’t help but re-read the sign above the cafe ‘….strike a balance ensuring security for raptors is high on the agenda, as are good home made land uses, and welcoming Natural England staff’

-In a changing era, existing and new countryside policies are being stretched within the Overton Window.
+In a changing era, existing and new countryside policies – sheep and trees, role of livestock and meat (50 sec vlog)- are being stretched within the Overton Window.
 Joining the dots across multiple frames?
 That’s up to you and me!

 THIS is a LIVE blog, as it may evolve over time, as I reflect on outcomes from the trip, while seeking to refresh and reframe narratives, some controversial, as gleaned from my experiences.